Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 This sounds good until you start to live in a filter bubble.
 When you start seeing everything that ‘suits your taste’, you get detached from reality.
 Too much of anything is not good.
-Too much of personalization is harmful as well.
+Too much personalization is harmful as well.

 Therefore, one should get out of this filter bubble and see the world as it is.
 But how do you do that?

-You know that Google tracks a lot of information about your connection and the system when you perform a search and take an action within the search engine or use other Google services such as Gmail.
+You know that Google tracks a lot of information about your connection and the system when you perform a search and take action within the search engine or use other Google services such as Gmail.

-So, to address the netizens concerned about their privacy while using a search engine, I have curated a list of privacy oriented alternative search engines to Google.
+So, to address the netizens concerned about their privacy while using a search engine, I have curated a list of privacy-oriented alternative search engines to Google.

 Best 10 Privacy-Oriented Alternative Search Engines To Google